zenarcha/extraction-OS-capability/README.md

 - A single deliverable
 - An approval checkpoint

-The AI never skips phases or combines multiple phases into one response.
+The AI may request clarification or representative documents when they are required to complete the current phase.

 ---